-Last Update: diciembre 2013
+Last Update: mayo 2016

 Comentario sobra la reciente evolución de los índices de precios

-diciembre 2013 - (disponible sólo en inglés).
+(disponible sólo en inglés).